-It may take an entire village to raise a child, but there are some words of wisdom that only fathers and father-figures can best impart upon a boy.
-These important life lessons—passed down from father to son—can help shape a boy into becoming a courageous, honorable, and kind man.
-Here are 10 things every dad should say to his son to lead him down the virtuous path of manhood.
+It may take an entire village to raise a child, but there are some words of wisdom that only father figures can best impart upon a boy.
+These important life lessons—passed down from father to son—can help shape a boy into becoming a courageous, honorable and kind man.
+Here are 11 things every dad should say to his son to lead him down the virtuous path of manhood.

 1. I’ll always be here for you, son.